Tara Anand: Student of Life, Mother, Stargazer, Poet, Garfield fan, Salsa enthusiast

 Having lived with domestic violence, abuse and absentee parents through my growing years, I know the damaging effect a shattered self-esteem can have on one’s confidence and quality of life.
 I have learnt the importance of yoking within to feel secure, loved, calm and for making wise choices.
 I strongly believe there is no truer friend or mentor than our higher self and I care deeply about helping others listen to this loving voice rather than to outside opinion.

 After extensively studying the mind-body connection and training in several alternate healing techniques—Theta Healing, Pranic Healing & Psychotherapy, Spiritual Response Technique, Access Bars to name a few—for dealing with my low self-worth and dysfunctional relationships, I found Classical Ashtanga Yoga the most holistic & systematic method for healing past baggage and flowing with life gracefully and fearlessly.

-Though I have been practicing yoga postures since my teens, I took up formal training in Ashtanga Yoga as well as Counseling in 2013 following the guidance of my spiritual teacher, Sri M. A year later, I left my corporate career spanning over fifteen years, to follow my newfound passion by starting my studio for yoga & wellness.
+Though I have been practicing yoga postures since my teens, I took up formal training in Ashtanga Yoga as well as Counseling in 2013 following the guidance of a spiritual teacher.
+A year later, I left my corporate career spanning over fifteen years, to follow my newfound passion by starting my studio for yoga & wellness.
 However, I soon realised Yoga is highly misunderstood in today’s times—physical fitness or relaxation is not the core purpose.